opendaylight/openflowplugin/docs/specs/group-add-mod.rst

 a.
 Normal group provisioning via FRM: ADD/UPDATE group should send new command OFPGC_ADD_OR_MOD.

 b.
 Reconciliation of groups should send OFPGC_ADD_OR_MOD.
 Current implementation of openflowplugin will always send group add OFPGC_ADD irrespective of the state of the switch.
+This results in failure with GROUP_ALREADY_EXISTS error.

 Proposed change
 ---------------
 The implementation of OFPGC_ADD_OR_MOD command is specific to OVS2.6 and above and the same can be extended to other openflow switch based on the group command support by them.

-New configuration parameter will be introduced in openflowplugin.cfg file, which can be modified by users to enable the GROUP ADD MOD support.
+New configuration parameter will be introduced in default-openflow-connection-config.xml and legacy-openflow-connection-config.xml, which can be modified by users to enable the GROUP ADD MOD support.

 .. code-block:: none
    :caption: openflowplugin.cfg

-   # GROUP ADD MOD Support for OVS2.6 and above
-   # group-add-mod-supported=false
+   <group-add-mod-enabled>false</group-add-mod-enabled>

-By default the group-add-mod-supported flag will be kept as false, which means existing group commands OFPGC_ADD/OFPGC_MODIFY will be used.
+By default the group-add-mod-enabled flag will be kept as false, which means existing group mod commands OFPGC_ADD/OFPGC_MODIFY will be used.

-GroupConverter will use the above flag to determine which group command should be sent out for add/update group.
+GroupMessageSerializer will use the above flag to determine which group command should be set for group add/update.
-The changes will be done for both single layer and multilayer serialization.
+The above class is applicable for single layer serialization and the for multi-layer serialization changes will be done in openflowjava GroupModInputMessageFactory java classs.

-When flag is enabled, openflowplugin will always send OFPGC_ADD_OR_MOD for both group add and modify.
+When flag is enabled, openflowplugin will always send OFPGC_ADD_OR_MOD (32768) for both group add and modify.

 Pipeline changes
 ----------------